 2020 marks our 125th year and we have much to celebrate.

-Did you know we are B.C.’s oldest charity?
-From the BC SPCA’s creation in 1895 to our first branch opening in 1950; from our millionth animal adopted in 2014 to major changes in laws protecting animals in 2019, you’ve helped us transform the lives of millions of animals.
+Did you know we are B.C.’s oldest animal charity?
+From the BC SPCA’s creation in 1895 to our first shelter opening in 1950; from our millionth animal adopted in 2014 to major changes in laws protecting animals in 2019, you’ve helped us transform the lives of millions of animals.

 Here’s a look at some of the milestones we’ve achieved together in 125 years of rescuing and protecting animals.